-In this teen monologue, HARPA tell her friend how she need to be more honest in their friendship.
+In this teen monologue, HARPA tells her friend how she needs to be more honest within their friendship.

 HARPA: Look, you don’t have to be…you don’t have to agree with me all the time, in order for me to like you more.
 I see what you’re doing and I just want you to know that you don’t need to try so hard for me to like you or for anyone else to like you.
 Be you.
 I already like and care about you as a friend and that’s why I’m telling you this, okay?
 We’re friends and if we are going to be good friends than I’d rather know the real you and not the you that you seem to put on.

 You get what I’m saying?
 I used to do the same thing and then I realized I care more about being true to me, than having someone like me more.

 There’s more to like when we all stop trying to front and just be true to ourselves.
 You may not agree with me but that is my whole point.
 And if someone doesn’t like you for you, well, then they weren’t worth having in your life to begin with.